primeqa/primeqa/examples/boolqa/README.md

        --per_device_eval_batch_size 128 --overwrite_output_dir
 ```
 or step-by-step.
+There are four stages in the process:
+MRC (machine reading comprehension) - given a question and and answer, find a representative span that may contain a short answer.
+This is analyzed in detail in the tydiqa.ipynb
+QTC (question type classifier) - given the question, decide if it is boolean or short_answer
+EVC (evidence classifier) - given a question and a short answer span, decide the short answer span supports yes or no. This is analyzed in more detail in evc.ipynb.
+Score normalization - span scores may have different dynamic ranges according as whether the question is boolean or short_anwer.
+Normalize them uniformally to $[0,1]$.
 The output of each individual step is analyzed in more detail [here](../../notebooks/boolqa/eval_predictions.ipynb)

 ## Machine Reading Comprehension